ehsan18t/easy-mingw-installer/README.md

     - doxygen

   - **Thread Model:** POSIX
   - **Runtime Library:** UCRT

+> [!NOTE]
-> Windows 10 or higher, or when [Update for Universal C Runtime](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c) is installed on older Windows versions, not supported on systems older than Windows 7 SP1 and Windows Server 2008 R2 SP1
+> Windows 10 or higher, or when [Update for Universal C Runtime](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c) is installed on older Windows versions, not supported on systems older than Windows 7 SP1 and Windows Server 2008 R2 SP1.

 <br>